-$^{^{46}}$ Larger tow er footprints proposed for commercial development can be considered in context of potential impacts upon neighbouring property and compliance with building envelope and building separation provisions.
+&lt;sup>45 Larger tower footprints proposed for commercial development can be considered in context of potential impacts upon neighbouring property and compliance with building envelope and building separation provisions.

-Communal open space and facilities

-Development provides universally accessible communal open space as follows:

-- i. a minimum of 100% of the site area for residential developments and mixed use development including residential uses - ii. a minimum of 10% of the site area for non-residential developments - iii. a minimum of 60m2, having a minimum dimension of 6m - iv. as a mix of ground level, vertically integrated or roof top settings - v. respects the privacy of both users and those overlooking from neighbouring properties - vi. includes landscape and deep planting shade trees or structures suited to the subtropical environment - vii. is positioned for good solar orientation and minimises water use, and - viii. does not include driveways, storage or turning areas.
+Rooftops Roofs are designed to ensure plant and equipment are screened or otherwise integrated with the overall roof design.
+Varied roof forms are incorporated to contribute to the architectural distinction of the building.
+Roof top areas may be utilised for communal open space and other passive recreation uses.
+Communal open space and facilities Development provides universally accessible communal open space as follows: Development which includes a multiple residential component provides communal open space equivalent to a minimum of: a.
+80% of the site area, or b.
+15% of the multiple residential Gross Floor Area. ii. a minimum of 10% of the site area for non-residential developments iii. a minimum of 60m , having a minimum dimension of 6m iv. as a mix of ground level, vertically integrated or roof top settings respects the privacy of both users and those overlooking from neighbouring properties vi. includes landscape and deep planting shade trees or structures suited to the subtropical environment vii. is positioned for good solar orientation and minimises water use, and viii. does not include driveways, storage or turning areas.
 Figure 4: Options for the placement of communal open space and facilities